Valerian3k/Inpost/README.md

 ## English [EN]

+### Why this solution

+I chose to focus on building a decision-support tool rather than a simple “nearest locker” finder.
+The InPost dataset is large and rich in attributes, so returning a raw proximity-based list does not reflect real user needs.

+In practice, users often care about more than distance such as 24/7 availability, ability to send or return parcels, or carrier compatibility (e.g. Allegro).
+For this reason, I introduced a scoring system that combines distance as the primary factor with feature-based bonuses.

+Additionally, I implemented progressive radius expansion and dataset limiting to ensure the application remains responsive even with a large number of points.

+---

 ### Overview
 This project is a full-stack application built as part of a technical assignment.
 Its purpose is to interact with the InPost Global Points API and provide a meaningful way to search, rank, and filter parcel lockers based on user location and preferences.
 The system is designed as a lightweight decision-support tool that helps users find the most relevant parcel locker instead of just the nearest one.